dimesoftware/facteur/src/Facteur.Attachments.IO/README.md

 # Facteur

-Facteur (French for mailman) is a library for sending e-mails in .NET.
+Facteur (French for mailman) is a library for sending emails in .NET.
 Its modular approach allows you to assemble a mail system rather than having to use a take-it-or-leave it service.

 Check out the **[📚 docs »](https://dimesoftware.github.io/facteur/)** for more info.